Highlights from the 2019 International Media Class Trip to the United Kingdom Thursday, June 13, 2019

 "They say going abroad is a life-changing experience, but it's not really until you're fully immersed in another culture thousands of miles away that you realize this.
 You're forced to view the world around you in a different light.
 You see not only other perspectives, but also other people living their day-to-day lives, just like you.
 Going abroad forces you to learn to go with the flow and truly live in the moment." — Kayla Snyder, senior PR and advertising major and Honors Program student from Shaler Area High School in Shaler, Pa.

 Learn more about the students' experiences abroad by visiting the student-created website.

-More About: International media trip, accounting, South Allegheny High School, public relations and advertising, Keystone Oaks High School, Richland High School, Honors Program, faculty, Knoch High School, broadcast production and media management, School of Communication, journalism, Shaler Area High School, alumni, North Allegheny Senior High School, study abroad
+More About: International media trip, accounting, South Allegheny High School, public relations and advertising, Keystone Oaks High School, Richland High School, Honors Program, faculty, Knoch High School, School of Communication, journalism, Shaler Area High School, alumni, North Allegheny Senior High School, study abroad